 Choosing Kitchen Utensils according to Décor Theme

 Modern gourmet kitchens commonly feature contemporary kitchenware that matches, complements or contrasts with other modern decorations to create an aesthetically pleasing look.
 The best way to achieve this effect is by checking stainless steel utensils with other stainless steel appliances while using wooden cutlery against wooden cabinets and marble countertops.
-Coloured utils (by adding colourful silicone grips) are also an excellent way to enhance this effect.
+Colored utils (by adding colourful silicone grips) are also an excellent way to enhance this effect.

 Choosing Kitchen Utensils according to Chef's Parts of the Kitchen

 Kitchen utensils are divided into 'cold' and 'hot' spoons depending on which part of the cooking process they are used in.
 Cold knives are generally used to cut before food is cooked, while hot utensils are used to stir or mix during parts of the cooking process that involve heat.
 This distinction is vital because different tools are required for other processes.
 Hot kitchenware needs less precise movements as nobody wants to risk getting burnt by coming too close to an open flame!

 The main formula for choosing kitchen utensils is comfort.
 Tradition or modern, you must feel comfortable while cooking.
 So keep the above facts in mind and invest in your kitchenware today.